SFS Proficiency Exams – April 24-26, 2024

-Exam Questions: Dr. Marianna Pankova, ICC 466, email@example.com
+Exam Questions: Dr. Joe Cunningham, ICC 461, firstname.lastname@example.org

 Registration Questions: Courtney Feldman, ICC 468, email@example.com

-Eligibility: the earliest opportunity to take the exam is at the end of the Advanced sequence, i.e., at the end of Advanced II or Intensive Advanced.
+Eligibility: The earliest opportunity to take the exam is at the end of the Advanced sequence, i.e., at the end of Advanced II or Intensive Advanced, but it is highly recommended that students complete at least one Level IV class (e.g., Text in Context, Issues and Trends) prior to sitting for the exam.

 Prior to the exam: